Victor Spinski: Education and career

-Spinksi earned a B.S.E. in Art and Foreign Languages from Kansas State Teachers College in Emporia, Kansas in 1963.
+Spinski earned a B.S.E. in Art and Foreign Languages from Kansas State Teachers College in Emporia, Kansas in 1963.
 After graduation, Spinski enlisted in the United States Marine Corps and served in Vietnam as an ordinance expert.
 In Vietnam, Spinski sustained a serious combat injury that led to months of rehabilitation.
 Following his discharge from the Marines, Spinski enrolled in graduate school at Indiana University Bloomington, where he studied ceramics under well-known functional potter Karl Martz and received an M.F.A. degree with minors in Jewelry and Photography in 1967.
+He subsequently taught as Professor of Ceramics at the University of Delaware in Newark for 38 years before retiring in 2006.

 Spinski first came to national prominence when he was featured in the landmark 1971 exhibition Clayworks: 20 Americans at the Museum of Contemporary Crafts (now the Museum of Arts and Design) in New York City.
 Clayworks established Spinski as a peer of other ceramic innovators featured in the exhibition, which included Robert Arneson, Patti Warashina, Jack Earl, David Gilhooly, Marilyn Levine, Richard Shaw, and Clayton Bailey.
 Bailey, in particular, became a lifelong friend and collaborator.
 Initially, Spinski's work centered around the creation of imagined machines and technical equipment that were created in sections on the potter's wheel, then assembled into sculptures that could measure in excess of four feet in height.